-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Lightspeed Trading offers virtual trading while Charles Schwab does not.
-For mobile trading, Charles Schwab offers the iPhone App, iPad App and Android App while Lightspeed Trading offers the none of these.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while Lightspeed Trading offers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Lightspeed Trading came up with none of these.
+For mobile trading, Both Charles Schwab and Lightspeed Trading offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while Lightspeed Trading offers customers none of these.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research, while Lightspeed Trading came up with none of these.

 Overall, Charles Schwab takes the upper hand with 4.50 stars over Lightspeed Trading's 2.50 stars.